-PEER assists federal, state and local public employees in fighting for the ethical management of our natural resources, strong environmental laws and policies, and accountability and transparency in government actions.
+PEER assists federal, state and local public employees in fighting for the ethical management of our natural resources, strong environmental laws, and policies, and accountability and transparency in government actions.

 As a service organization, the vast majority of PEER actions are based on requests from current and former public employees.
-Since our founding in 1992, thousands of scientists, law enforcement officers, land managers, attorneys, and other professionals have worked with PEER to help make government accountable to the public and to protect employees who protect the environment.
+Since our founding in 1992, thousands of scientists, law enforcement officers, land managers, attorneys, and other professionals have worked with PEER to help make the government accountable to the public and to protect employees who protect the environment.

 Blowing the Whistle